kundajelab/chipseq_pipeline/README_PIPELINE.md

 11) java.lang.OutOfMemoryError: unable to create new native thread

-# of threads created by BDS exceeds limit (`ulimit -a`).
+Number of threads created by BDS exceeds limit (`ulimit -a`).
 BDS created lots of thread per pipeline (more than 20).
 So if you see any thread related error, check your `ulimit -a` and increase it a bit.

 ### Contributors